 Please note that buckets created before May 4, 2020 cannot be used with Backblaze S3 Compatible APIs.

-For the Native API instructions, see How to Set Up Backblaze B2 (Native API) for Cloud Backup.
+NOTE: Please note that the Native API is the Legacy API for Backblaze and you should use the S3 API if possible.
+For the Native API - Legacy instructions, see How to Set Up Backblaze B2 (Native API - Legacy) for Cloud Backup.

 Setting up a Backblaze B2 account is quick and easy.